Mikhail Koklyaev: Boxing

-On 29 November 2019, Koklyaev made his debut as a professional boxer.
-He lost to Alexander Emelianenko by technical knockout in the first round.
-On February 20, 2021, at the Kings of the Ring tournament, Mikhail defeated blogger Artem Tarasov, known by the nickname "Cyclop", by a majority decision in a 4-round match.
+Upon retiring from professional strength sports, on 29 November 2019 Koklyaev made his debut as a professional boxer.
+In his first match he lost to Alexander Emelianenko by technical knockout in the first round.
+In his second match on February 20, 2021, at the Kings of the Ring tournament, Mikhail defeated blogger Artem Tarasov, known by the nickname "Cyclop", by a majority decision in a 4-round match.

+Personal life

+Koklyaev is married and has two children.
+He also plays guitar and accordion, and enjoys singing.